Additivity and Fiber Sequences for Combinatorial K-Theory: categories

-\section{$\prefcgw$ categories}
+\section{$\fcgwa$ categories}

-In this section, we introduce $\prefcgw$ categories and establish the necessary categorical yoga.
-Pre-$\fcgw$ categories are almost identical to the pre-ACGW categories of \cite{CZ}, as their name suggests.
-The differences are that we begin with pseudo-commutative squares and define distinguished squares among them by a property, replace pullback squares of m- and e-morphisms with a more flexible notion of ``good'' squares, and don't require axioms (S) or (A) involving pushouts and sums.
-Pushouts (and consequently sums) will be axiomatized in the following section on $\fcgw$ categories.

-All names aside, the purpose of these double categories is to capture the essential features of exact categories that make them so suitable for $K$-theory, while allowing for non-additive examples.
-First of all, they have two classes of maps that mimic the role of admissible monomorphisms and admissible epimorphisms (reversing the direction of the latter): these will be the m- and e-morphisms in the double category.
-They also contain associated notions of (co)kernels and short exact sequences, but instead of defining these as certain (co)limits that would require an additive setting, their relevant features are axiomatized.
+In this section, we introduce $\fcgwa$ categories and establish the necessary categorical yoga.
+The purpose of these double categories is to capture the essential features of exact categories that make them so suitable for $K$-theory, while allowing for non-additive examples. $\fcgwa$ categories have two classes of maps that mimic the role of admissible monomorphisms and (the opposite of) admissible epimorphisms: these will be the m- and e-morphisms in the double category.
+They also have notions of (co)kernels and short exact sequences, but instead of defining these as certain (co)limits that would require an additive setting, their relevant features are axiomatized.
 This allows one to expand the classical intuition from exact categories to other settings such as sets and varieties, as done in \cite{CZ}.

-\begin{notation} Following the ACGW categories of \cite{CZ}, from now on the squares in a double category will be called ``mixed'' or ``pseudo-commutative'' squares.
-This last nomenclature was inspired by the fact that, when working with abelian categories, the role of the pseudo-commutative squares is played by the commutative squares between monomorphisms and epimorphisms in the category. \end{notation}